 You will be eligible for certification as a school psychologist in Pennsylvania and New Jersey through this comprehensive degree.
 The program follows a scientist-practitioner model, which emphasizes that a thorough theoretical understanding of the science of psychology is needed to master practical competencies in the field.
 As a doctoral student, you’ll partner with faculty mentors to embark on research studies, co-author articles and present at conferences.

 Temple’s School Psychology PhD provides a diverse, inclusive learning environment with a focus on social justice.
 The program is committed to serving underserved and marginalized populations in the community.
 Temple’s urban environment provides a multitude of hands-on learning opportunities for students within diverse populations.
 The program’s emphasis on intellectual, academic, social-emotional and systems-level assessment makes graduates highly in demand as professionals.
-The School Psychology PhD has a 100 percent job placement rate.

 You’ll take both daytime and evening classes and complete one year of full-time residency as part of the program.